 APIs are Better for Small Practices

-While it is commonly assumed that EDIs are only suited for large hospitals, they are also suitable for small medical practices.
-Software for EDI in healthcare can be easily integrated into existing systems at practices.
-It offers a secure exchange of sensitive data for small practices also.
+While it is commonly assumed that EDIs are only suitable for large hospitals, they are also suitable for small medical practices.
+Software for EDI in healthcare can be easily integrated into existing systems at practices and offers a secure exchange of sensitive data for small practices.

 EDI Solutions Are Not Secure Enough

-This is another common myth associated with healthcare EDI.
+This is another common myth associated with healthcare EDI billing software.
 The platform complies with HIPAA regulations and ensures a high degree of security for the data exchanged.
 It includes protocols and features that prevent data leakage and protect its integrity.

 An EDI Will be a Risky Investment